Sledgehammer (Peter Gabriel song): Release

-Gabriel pushed for "Sledgehammer" to be the first single from So due to his belief that it was different from the rest of the album.
-He reckoned that the decision surprised certain fans who held a preexisting perception of his work.
-The single release included the previously unreleased "Don't Break This Rhythm" and an "'85 Remix" of 1982's "I Have the Touch".
-US versions of the single contained an extended dance remix of "Sledgehammer".
+Gabriel pushed for "Sledgehammer" to be the first single from So because he considered it to be different from the rest of the album.
+When discussing the decision to release "Sledgehammer" as the album's first single, Gabriel said that "I think it was a surprise for people who have a fixed image of what I am and what I do."

+All editions of the single included the track "Don't Break This Rhythm", whereas the twelve-inch single was appended with an "'85 Remix" of 1982's "I Have the Touch" as its B-side.
+US versions of the single also contained an extended dance remix of "Sledgehammer".

-"Sledgehammer" is Gabriel's only No. 1 hit on the US Billboard Hot 100.
-It replaced "Invisible Touch" by his former band Genesis; coincidentally, that group's only US No. 1.
+In the United States, "Sledgehammer" had received airplay on 77% of all contemporary hit radio stations by 30 May 1986 according to Radio & Records.
+By the week ending 19 July 1986, "Sledgehammer" had ascended to No. 2 on the Billboard Hot 100, just below "Invisible Touch", which was recorded by Gabriel's former band Genesis.
+Paul Grein of Billboard reported that this marked the first time that the top two positions on the Hot 100 were occupied by a band and a former member of the same group.
+"Sledgehammer" ascended to No. 1 the following week based on "outstanding" gains in sales and further improvements in airplay, becoming Gabriel's only No. 1 hit on the US Billboard Hot 100 and replacing "Invisible Touch" in the process.
 Genesis lead singer Phil Collins later jested about the occurrence in a 2014 interview, stating, "I read recently that Peter Gabriel knocked us off the No. 1 spot with 'Sledgehammer'.
 We weren't aware of that at the time.
 If we had been, we'd probably have sent him a telegram saying: 'Congratulations – bastard.

 "Sledgehammer" also achieved success on other Billboard charts in 1986, spanning the Album Rock Tracks (two weeks at the summit in May and June) and Hot Dance Club Play (one week atop this chart in July).
 In the UK, the single peaked at number four, tying it with 1980's "Games Without Frontiers" as his highest-charting song in that country.